Homework 1

 So for example, you would likely use: fprintf(stderr, "error: %s\n", strerror(errno));

-7. Check the return values of all functions utilizing system resources.
+8. Check the return values of all functions utilizing system resources.
 Do not blithely assume all requests for memory will succeed and all writes to a file will occur correctly.
 Your code should handle errors properly.
 Many failed function calls should not be fatal to a program.

 Typically, a system call will return -1 in the case of an error (malloc will return NULL).
 If a function call sets the errno variable (see the function's man page to find out if it does), you should use the first error message as described above.
-As far as system calls are concerned, you will want to use one of the mechanisms described in Reporting Errors or Error Reporting.
+As far as system calls are concerned, you will want to use one of the mechanisms described in Error Reporting.

-8. A testing script skeleton is provided in a GitHub repository to help you with testing your program.
+9. A testing script skeleton is provided in a GitHub repository to help you with testing your program.
 You should make sure your program works correct with this script.
 For grading purposes, we will conduct much more extensive testing than what is provided with the testing skeleton, so you should make sure to write additional test cases yourself to test your code.

 Part 2: Simple Shell Directly Calling System Calls